 As one of three finalists in the Social Determinants of Health Innovation Challenge, Open City Labs will have the opportunity to present during a live pitch event on September 16th at the Health 2.0 Conference.
 The first, second, and third place winners of the pitch competition will be awarded $40,000, $25,000, and $10,000, respectively.

 Open City Labs has used the funding to invest in expanding their team.
 Bishop states, “We are hiring an external cyber security consultant to do a full review of our code, server, and ensure that when we go live with patient data that we have exceptional security.”

 Bishop’s post-competition plans also include a company scale-up for Open City Labs.
-“We are setting up meetings with investors in Santa Clara and New York City where the pitch competitions are taking place.
-We have already raised about $225,000 and we will be closing out our seed round this fall,” he says, “Our first customers will be joining our Early Innovator Program, which will give them exclusive access to discounted pricing on our software, free training and support, as well as the ability to shape the direction of an exciting and impactful product.”
+“We are setting up meetings with investors in Santa Clara and New York City where the pitch competitions are taking place,” he says, “Our first customers will be joining our Early Innovator Program, which will give them exclusive access to discounted pricing on our software, free training and support, as well as the ability to shape the direction of an exciting and impactful product.”